Who doesn't love a Parade?

 The Marching bands would perform for the crowds throughout, Cheerleaders and dance teams, Equestrians and Professional Sports teams.
 There was something for everyone.
 And for the grand finale the performance of 7 time World Champions, the Santa Clara Vanguard Drum and Bugle Corp rounding up the day's Entertainment.

 Mr. Larry J. Marsalli (June 4, 1926 – July 2, 2018) was known as Mr. Santa Clara, lifelong resident and civil servant--was born on Santa Clara Street, went to St. Clare's School, attended Bellarmine prep and graduated from Santa Clara High school.
 He proudly served in WWII as an army staff sergeant.
 Returned home, married and started a family.
 Larry was Mayor from 1967-68, and served on city council for 11 years, and served on and headed numerous commissions and nonprofit boards.
 He was also a founding member of Mission City Community Fund (MCCF) and co-founder and Chairman of the YMI Annual Parade of Champions.
 His community service lives on through the Marsalli Family Foundation.
 He has inspired generations into community service.
-Its this love of community that has also inspired our SCPOC board of directors and volunteers to commit to make sure the parade thrives for another 50 years!
+It's this love of community that inspired our Generation to bring back the SCPOC in 2019 to ensure the parade thrives for another 50 years!
+Grateful for the Memories.